-The Priorities

-Active You
+The Priorities Active You

-This priority is about offering activities that are in the right places at the right time and will enable residents of all abilities to participate and challenge themselves in a supportive environment.
+This priority is about offering activities that are accessible to both rural and urban residents at the right time and will enable individuals of all physical and mental abilities to participate and challenge themselves in a supportive environment.

-- Provide welcoming and supportive environments that focus on the needs of the customer. - Provide opportunities so individuals can regularly participate at their level of ability. - Promote being active as well as playing sport. - Provide activities that safely raises the heart rate and gets you moving. - Work with other organisations and agencies to enhance your offer. - Explore opportunities within the workplace - Understand what creates barriers for people to join in and see if you can address then. e.g. cost or transport.
+- Provide welcoming and supportive environments that focus on the needs of the customer. - Offer opportunities for residents with physical, mental health and life limiting needs. - Promote being active as well as playing sport. - Provide activities that safely raises the heart rate and gets you moving. - Work with other organisations and agencies to enhance your offer. - Explore opportunities within the workplace. - Understand what creates barriers for people to join in and what support can be provided to overcome them.